 Fighting for the Soul of the City

-Hospitality House is a progressive, community-based organization located in San Francisco’s Tenderloin Neighborhood, Sixth Street Corridor, and Mid-Market Area that provides opportunities and resources for personal growth and self-determination to homeless people and neighborhood residents.
-Our mission is to build community strength by advocating policies and rendering services which foster self-sufficiency and cultural enrichment.
+Hospitality House is a progressive community-based organization located in the heart of the Tenderloin in San Francisco.
+We provide opportunities and resources to our local residences and homeless population.
+Our mission is to strengthen our community by advocating policies and rendering services that foster self-sufficiency and cultural enrichment.

-Hospitality House’s Community Arts Program (CAP) is the only free-of-charge fine arts studio and gallery space for artists and neighborhood residents whose socioeconomic struggles would otherwise prevent them from accessing the powerful artistic and cultural landscape of this community.
-Each year, more than 3,500 artists benefit from the free materials and space to create, house, exhibit and sell their artwork.
+Our Community Arts Program (CAP) is a free fine arts studio and gallery space for artists and neighborhood residences from socioeconomic challenged backgrounds.
+This space gives local artists and creatives a place to create for themselves and the community.
+Every year, more than 3,500 people participate in the program to house, exhibit, and sell their artwork.

-The CAP hosts regular exhibitions at its on-site gallery, located at 1009 Market Street at 6th Street, as well as at other locations around San Francisco.
-Participating artists keep 100% of the proceeds from any work purchased at one of our exhibitions.
-Read the calendar below for workshop and exhibits scheduled.
+CAP hosts regular exhibitions at our gallery at 1009 Market Street and other locations in the city.
+All artists keep 100% of the proceeds from any work they sell at any shows.
+Check out the calendar below to see all upcoming workshops and exhibits.